BioFSharp/BioFSharp.XYZ/README.md

           "tests/BioFSharp.XYZ.Tests/BioFSharp.XYZ.Tests.fsproj" // replace with the name of your test project ]
       ```
-- If needed, change the target framework of the project. it currently targets `.net8.0`, might want to target a newer version if you need a specific API, or `netstandard2.0` for increased backwards compatibility.
+- If needed, change the target framework of the project. it currently targets `.netstandard2.0` for maximum backwards compatibility, might want to target a newer `.net` version if you need a specific API.

 ## Build